 Duties: Work in a team environment planning and delivering summer camp activities including academic lessons, enrichment and recreation activities.
 Supervise youth in daily program areas, during presentations and on field trips ensuring a safe and fun environment for all program participants as well as staff.
 Act as a positive role model and mentor.
 Effectively communicate and provide timely feedback to parents, community-based organizations, youth and program directors.
 Typical hours for this program are Monday-Friday from 8am-4pm, 7 weeks during the summer.

 NS Summer Camp Program Assistant Director – Assistant Activity Specialist (Pay Rate: $11.50-$12.50)

 Duties: All duties as outlined above for Summer Camp Program Leader as well as assist Camp Program Director with supervisory and administrative duties, ensuring successful implementation of a summer camp program.

-Additional Qualifications: Minimum one year experience as a Summer Camp Program Leader.
+Minimum Qualifications: Minimum one-year experience as a Summer Camp Program Leader.

-Additional Qualifications: Minimum one year experience as Summer Camp Assistant Director.
+Minimum Qualifications: Minimum one-year experience as Summer Camp Assistant Director.